 Year of Construction Report – experience shown by year of construction (grouped into ranges)

-Statewide reports combining all classes that have purchased coverage can also be shown for earthquake or home day care liability.
+Statewide reports combining all classes that have various endorsementscan also beproduced.

 Except for the Standard Report, all reports described herein are provided on a statewide basis.
 Voluntary market and residual market data will be combined.
 Exposures and premiums will be shown on an earned basis, while losses will be on an incurred basis.
 All loss adjustment expenses will be included.
 Liability losses will be developed to 63 months.
 Five calendar/accident years will be exhibited for each report.